 Read More: How to Fund PayPal With a Credit Card

 Sellers can also be victims of fraud, and PayPal recognizes this risk.
 The seller protection program is designed to protect sellers from suffering a loss due to a fraudulent purchase from a hacked account or from a buyer fraudulently claiming that a product never arrived.
 With proof of delivery, PayPal will protect your sale.
 You must be able to show proof of delivery, and you must ship the product to the verified address provided by the buyer for this to apply.

 You can file a dispute if you do not receive the product you ordered, receive the wrong product or if the product is not as it was advertised.
-PayPal provides buyers with 45 days to open up a dispute about a transaction.
+PayPal provides buyers with 180 days to open up a dispute about a transaction.
 If it is not resolved within 20 days, you can escalate it to a claim and PayPal will investigate and determine whether you are owed a refund.
 If PayPal finds that you should have a refund, the seller's account is debited for the transaction, and the funds are returned to you.

 - Within the Flow: How to Chargeback on PayPal to Get Your Money Back